-- Python has a large community of supporters, and it’s good to know that if you have an issue, someone will be able to assist you.
+- Python has a large community of supporters, and it’s good to know someone can assist you if you have an issue.

-There are a variety of open-source libraries available to make Machine Learning more realistic.
-These are commonly referred to as scientific Python libraries and are used to execute basic machine learning tasks.
+Various open-source libraries are available to make Machine Learning more realistic.
+These are called scientific Python libraries and are used to execute basic machine-learning tasks.
 Based on their usage/purpose, we can separate these libraries into data analysis and core machine learning libraries at a high level.

 Data analysis packages in Python